telerik/fiddler-everywhere-docs/knowledge-base/how-to-install-fiddler-root-certificate-in-firefox-on-linux.md

 ---
-title: Installing the Root Certificate on Linux in Firefox
+title: Installing the Fiddler Root CA in Firefox
-description: "Learn how to install the root certificate for Fiddler Everywhere on Linux in Firefox."
+description: "Learn how to manually install the root certificate for Fiddler Everywhere  in Firefox."
 type: how-to
 slug: how-to-install-fiddler-root-certificate-in-firefox-on-linux
 publish: true